- About Us

 Global Youth Peace Summit

-The 7th Annual Global Youth Peace Summit (August 12th – 18th, 2013) will unite American, refugee, immigrant and international youth (ages 13-18) for a week-long youth summit devoted to healing, cultural exchange, community building, and leadership development.
+The 8th Annual Austin Global Youth Peace Summit (August 9th–15th, 2014) will unite American, refugee, immigrant and international youth (ages 14-18) for a week-long youth summit devoted to healing, personal growth, cultural exchange, community building, and leadership development.

-Bringing together 70+ youth from over 25 different countries, the Summit is a sustainable peace movement where cultural, religious and personal differences are respected and celebrated and our humanity is acknowledged as the thread that unites us all.
+Uniting 70 youth from over 25 different countries, the Summit is a place where cultural, religious and personal differences are respected and celebrated and our humanity is acknowledged as the thread that unites us all.
 The Summit offers young people, sometimes for the first time in their lives, a direct experience of what it means to live in unity and peace, free from fear and violence.

 The Summit will take place right outside Austin in Wimberely, TX at John Knox Ranch – 1661 John Knox Rd., Fischer, TX 78623.

-One of the sponsors of this year’s Summit is Shanti Foundation for Intercultural Understanding.
+One of the sponsors of this past year’s Summit was Shanti Foundation for Intercultural Understanding.
 The Shanti Foundation’s mission is to build bridges and foster respect and mutual understanding between cultures.
 We are grateful for their continued support and sponsorship of this year’s Summit.

 The Global Youth Peace Summit challenges and inspires youth to honor differences, explore commonalities and create One Village united by values of love, respect, honesty, community and service.
 The Summit serves as a space where people from all walks of life can connect with each other on a human-to-human level, celebrate unity in diversity, and share in a living experience of peace.